Carbon farming

 Reducing your carbon footprint: key concepts

 A carbon footprint or greenhouse gas (GHG) footprint is the annual amount of greenhouse gases emitted minus the amount of carbon stored by a farm, region or country.
-Reducing GHG emissions, storing more carbon or both helps reduce a farm’s or land area’s carbon footprint.
+Reducing GHG emissions, storing more carbon or both helps reduce a farm or product’s carbon footprint.

 Scope 1, 2 and 3 emissions